• Skip to primary navigation

 Jump to Recipe Print Recipe

-A close up of a banana muffins with chocolate with a bite out of it
+A stack of three banana muffins with chocolate with a bite out of the top muffin.

 Why you will love this recipe:

-• They are really easy to make in one bowl and the clean up is so simple.
+• They are easy to make and take less than 30 minutes to prepare!
+They are made in one bowl so the clean up is also so simple.

-• They are healthier than most other banana chocolate muffins and are gluten free, grain free and dairy free!
+• They are healthier than most other banana chocolate muffins and are gluten free, grain free, dairy free, refined sugar free and paleo, just like my orange chocolate chip muffin recipe.

-• Almond flour – one of the best grain free and gluten free flours.
-It’s high in protein and healthy fats.
-You can swap this for cashew flour.
+• Almond flour - one of the best grain free and gluten free flours.
+Be sure to use almond flour and not almond meal which is too gritty.
+You can also swap this for cashew flour.

-• Honey – one of my favorite natural sweeteners.
-To add just the perfect amount of sweetness to this gluten free banana muffin recipe, while keeping these muffins refined sugar free.
+• Honey - one of my favorite natural sweeteners that adds the perfect amount of sweetness to this gluten free banana muffin recipe, while keeping these muffins refined sugar free.
 You can swap this for maple syrup instead.

-• Eggs – these help add moisture and allow the muffins to rise when they bake.
-I do not recommend trying to swap the eggs in this muffin recipe.
+• Eggs - these help add moisture and allow the muffins to rise when they bake.
+I do not recommend trying to swap the eggs or omit the eggs in this muffin recipe.

-• Coconut milk – I recommend using full fat coconut milk if possible.
+• Coconut milk - this helps add even more moisture to these muffins.
+I recommend using full fat coconut milk if possible.
 You can also swap this for another dairy free milk such as cashew milk, almond milk or even oat milk.

 Step one: